 Olaf's Frozen Adventure

-After an amazing 2016, we’re having a bit of a break year this year at Walt Disney Animation Studios.
-We don’t have a feature film this year; instead, we made a half-hour featurette called Olaf’s Frozen Adventure, which will be released in front of Pixar’s Coco during Thanksgiving.
+After an amazing 2016, Walt Disney Animation Studios is having a bit of a break year this year.
+Disney Animation doesn’t have a feature film this year; instead, we made a half-hour featurette called Olaf’s Frozen Adventure, which will be released in front of Pixar’s Coco during Thanksgiving.
 I think this is the first time a Disney Animation short/featurette has accompanied a Pixar film.
 Olaf’s Frozen Adventure is a fun little holiday story set in the world of Frozen, and I had the privilege of getting to play a small role in making Olaf’s Frozen Adventure!
 I got an official credit as part of a handful of engineers that did some specific, interesting technology development for Olaf’s Frozen Adventure.

 Something I personally find fascinating about Olaf’s Frozen Adventure is comparing it visually with the original Frozen.
 Olaf’s Frozen Adventure is rendered entirely with Disney’s Hyperion Renderer, compared with Frozen, which was rendered using pre-RIS Renderman.
-While both films used our Disney BRDF, Olaf’s Frozen Adventure benefits from all of the improvements and advancements that have been made during Big Hero 6, Zootopia, and Moana.
+While both films used our Disney BRDF (Burley 2012) and Ptex (Burley and Lacewell 2008), Olaf’s Frozen Adventure benefits from all of the improvements and advancements that have been made during Big Hero 6, Zootopia, and Moana.
 The original Frozen used dipole subsurface scattering, radiosity caching, and generally had fairly low geometric complexity relative to Hyperion-era films.
-In comparison, Olaf’s Frozen Adventure uses brute force subsurface scattering, uses path-traced global illumination, uses the full Disney BSDF (which is significantly extended from the Disney BRDF), uses our advanced fur/hair shader developed during Zootopia, and has much greater geometric complexity.
-Some shots even utilize an extended version of the photon mapped caustics we developed during Moana.
-Extensions to our photon mapping system is one of the things I worked on for Olaf’s Frozen Adventure.
-Even the water in Arendelle Harbor looks way better than in Frozen, since we were able to make use of the incredible water systems developed for Moana.
-All of these advancements are discussed in our SIGGRAPH 2017 Course Notes.
+In comparison, Olaf’s Frozen Adventure uses brute force subsurface scattering, uses path-traced global illumination, uses the full Disney BSDF (which is significantly extended from the Disney BRDF) (Burley 2015), uses our advanced fur/hair shader developed during Zootopia Chiang et al. 2016, and has much greater geometric complexity.
+A great example of the greater geometric complexity is the knitted scarf sequence (Staub et al. 2018), where 2D animation was brought into Hyperion as a texture map to drive the colors on a knitted scarf that was modeled and rendered down to the fiber level.
+Some shots even utilize an extended version of the photon mapped caustics we developed during Moana; the photon mapped caustics system on Moana only supported distant lights as a photon source, but for Olaf’s Frozen Adventure, the photon mapping system was extended to support all of Hyperion’s existing light types as photon sources.
+These extensions to our photon mapping system is one of the things I worked on for Olaf’s Frozen Adventure, and was used for lighting the ice crystal tree that Elsa creates at the end of the film.
+Even the water in Arendelle Harbor looks way better than in Frozen, since the FX artists were able to make use of the incredible water systems developed for Moana (Palmer et al. 2017).
+Many of these advancements are discussed in our SIGGRAPH 2017 Course Notes (Burley et al. 2017).

-As usual with Disney Animation projects I get to work on, here are some stills in no particular order, pulled from marketing material.
-Even though Olaf’s Frozen Adventure was originally meant for TV, we still put the same level of effort into it that we do with theatrical features, and I think it shows!
+As usual with Disney Animation projects I get to work on, here are some stills in no particular order, from the film.
+Even though Olaf’s Frozen Adventure was originally meant for TV, the whole studio still put the same level of effort into it that goes into full theatrical features, and I think it shows!

 All images in this post are courtesy of and the property of Walt Disney Animation Studios.